Saturday, May 14, 2011

 1963: Ray Charles won Best R&B Recording at the Grammies with "I Can't Stop Loving You".

-1965: This folk rock act gave us some great songs, recording 16 hits in just six years, including two of the Top 500 Songs of the Rock Era.
-After their split, many of the members went on to great success as they went their separate ways.
+1965: This folk rock act gave us some great songs, recording 16 hits in just six years, including one of The Top 500 Songs of the Rock Era*.
+After their split, many of the members went on to great success as they went their separate ways, and their influence was felt far and wide.
 On this date, the Byrds debuted on the chart with their first single--"Mr. Tambourine Man".

-1965: Herman's Hermits remained at #1 with "Mrs. Brown You've Got a Lovely Daughter" for a third week.
-Gary Lewis & the Playboys were stuck at 2 with "Count Me In', the Beatles held at 3 with "Ticket To Ride" and the Seekers had the #4 song--"I'll Never Find Another You".
-The rest of the Top Ten: "Silhouettes" from Herman's Hermits was #5, the Beach Boys got a 21-6 jump from "Help Me Rhonda", Petula Clark had song #7 with "I Know a Place" and there were three new songs in the top ten--"I'll Be Doggone" from Marvin Gaye, "Just Once In My Life" by the Righteous Brothers at #9 and "Wooly Bully", the classic from Sam the Sham & the Pharoahs at #10.
+1965: Herman's Hermits remained at #1 with "Mrs. Brown You've Got A Lovely Daughter" for a third week.
+Gary Lewis & the Playboys were stuck at 2 with "Count Me In", the Beatles held at 3 with "Ticket To Ride" and the Seekers had the #4 song--"I'll Never Find Another You".
+The rest of the Top 10: "Silhouettes" from Herman's Hermits was #5, the Beach Boys got a 21-6 jump from "Help Me Rhonda", Petula Clark had song #7 with "I Know A Place" and there were three new songs in the Top 10--"I'll Be Doggone" from Marvin Gaye, "Just Once In My Life" by the Righteous Brothers at #9 and "Wooly Bully", the classic from Sam the Sham & the Pharoahs at #10.

-1967: Paul McCartney went to the Bag O' Nails club in London, where he meets Linda Eastman, who would be Linda McCartney before long.
+1967: Paul McCartney went to the Bag O' Nails club in London, where he met Linda Eastman, who would be Linda McCartney before long.

 1970: The Carpenters released their second album Close to You.